sldblog/fc4-framework/README.md

 # The FC4 Framework

-FC4 is a [_Docs as Code_][docs-as-code] framework that enables software creators to author, publish, and maintain software architecture diagrams more effectively, efficiently, and collaboratively over time.
+FC4 is a [_Docs as Code_][docs-as-code] framework that enables software creators and documentarians to author, publish, and maintain software architecture diagrams more effectively, efficiently, and collaboratively over time.

 For more information and to get started using FC4, see [the website][website].